ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 GO FUND YOURSELF!

-_Your NFT community understands you._
+Why? _Your NFT community understands you._

-_You have the same goals.
-You like the same stupid jpegs_
+How come? _You have the same goals._

+What? _You like the same stupid jpegs_

 _...and they just might be crazy enough to believe in your vision for a Bored Ape petting zoo with real apes._